polyipseity/information/special/academia/HKUST/COMP 1029V/control flow.md

 End If
 ```

 The semantics of `If...Then...ElseIf...Then...Else...End If` can be found by consider the semantics of chaining `If...Then...Else...End If`: {{The statement block after the first `True` condition is executed.
 If there are no `True` conditions, the statement block after `Else` is executed if there is an `Else`.
 Otherwise, nothing is executed}}.
 Note that {{the conditions up until the first `True` condition (inclusive) are themselves always executed in the appearance order, ignoring statement blocks along the way.
-If there are no `True` conditions, all conditions are always executed in the appearance order, followed by the `Else` statement block if there is one.}}
+If there are no `True` conditions, all conditions are always executed in the appearance order, followed by the `Else` statement block if there is one}}.

 ## iteration